exussum12/coverageChecker/README.md

     git diff $(git merge-base origin/master...HEAD) > /tmp/diff.txt

-Assuming your on a branch with no local changes (ie all changes are committed)
+Assuming your on a branch with local changes

 This diff will be used in all of the examples